 Applications of Acid Etched Aluminum

-Aluminum’s combination of low weight, relative strength, conductivity, and corrosion resistance makes the metal ideal for a variety of applications, including:
+Aluminum’s combination of low weight, relative strength, conductivity, and corrosion resistance makes the metal ideal for a variety of applications.
+Some etched aluminum use cases include:

 Other Factors